tmesser/vim-addon-manager/README.md

 # VAM — maximizing overall Vim experience
 “VAM” is short name for vim-addon-manager
+This is a quick fork that makes VAM use the https:\\ protocol instead of the git:\\ protocol.
+Certain particularly xenophobic firewalls (like the one I have to deal with), block one but not the other.

 ## FEATURES
 - Declarative: The behaviour of Vim is determined by your .vimrc only.
 [1]